How to host a Modeling Workshop

 STEP 5: Promote and Manage

 Advertise to teachers locally, and send us registration information to post nationally.
 Fiscal management may be handled by your local institution, or AMTA as a 501 (c) (3) non-profit corporation.
 We can set-up online registration for you!

 STEP 6: Curriculum Materials and Licensing

 Workshop host institutions will be allowed to print an entire set of curriculum materials for attendees.
-This will require a per-person licensing fee ($60).
-AMTA will also include a one year free subscription to first-time modelers.
+This will require a $60 per-person licensing fee.
+AMTA will also include a one-year free membership for first-time modelers.